 How to control Anxiety Strategies

-Breathing exercies for anxiety and relaxation techniques are often touted as the quickest means of getting rid of anxiety.
+Breathing exercises for anxiety and relaxation techniques are often touted as the quickest means of getting rid of anxiety.
 Note that shallow breathing is the body’s natural response to anxiety.
 Learning how to control breathing to stay calm can therefore be a good means of controlling anxiety.
 This may sound simple, but practice is needed to get the hang of it.

 Start with conscious observation of signs of peaks of anxiety.
 Knowing the hints can help anyone combat the attack even before it hits.
 When the first few signs are observed, individuals should start breathing slowly and deeply through the nose.
 The diaphragm should expand when breathing in with the chest stationary.